 Connecticut directs its energy office to engage in planning and preparedness activities related to energy emergencies.
 The Department of Energy and Environmental Protection (DEEP), is required to coordinate its planning with all relevant state, regional and federal organizations, including state departments of Emergency Services and Transportation and the Public Utilities Regulatory Authority.
 The statute also requires the state plan to establish standards for “allocation, rationing, conservation, distribution and consumption of available energy resources,” which may be necessary to suspend or modify in response to an energy emergency.
 It also empowers DEEP to establish regional agreements to coordinate energy resource programs with other states and the federal government.
 The DEEP commissioner has authority to revise and amend the state’s energy emergency plan as deemed necessary, though any changes must be approved by the General Assembly.

-The New Jersey Department of Environmental Protection, which houses the state offices of energy and emergency response, is responsible for developing, “in advance of and during an energy emergency,” a coordinated public and private sector plan to mitigate the potential impacts of a given emergency.
-In this role, the department is required to evaluate the energy emergency response plans of other agencies and departments of state government and has the authority to require modifications deemed necessary to conform with the state plan.
-It also requires the commissioner of the Department of Environmental Protection to prepare and submit a comprehensive report on the state’s energy emergency preparedness plans every three years.
+The New Jersey Board of Public Utilities, which houses the state offices of energy and emergency response, is responsible for developing, “in advance of and during an energy emergency,” a coordinated public and private sector plan to mitigate the potential impacts of a given emergency.
+The board's Division of Reliability and Security is required to evaluate the energy emergency response plans of other agencies and departments of state government and has the authority to require modifications deemed necessary to conform with the state plan.
+It also requires the commissioner to prepare and submit a comprehensive report on the state’s energy emergency preparedness plans every three years.
 The report must identify ways in which the department monitors and evaluates energy supply conditions that could lead to energy shortages, evaluate existing emergency response measures and their potential impacts, and review for continuity the energy emergency response plans of all relevant state agencies.